Critical Choices: Triaging Humanitarian Priorities

 Ozan Agbas | Emergency Manager, Médecins Sans Frontières

-Betty Ka | Director Supply Chain Operations Division, World Food Programme
+Betty Ka | Regional Emergency Coordinator for Sudan Crisis/Director of Supply Chain and Delivery Division, World Food Programme

-Christina Förster | Deputy Head of Department, German Humanitarian Assistance in Countries and Regions, German Federal Foreign Office
+Christina Förster | Deputy Head of Division for Humanitarian Assistance / Operations, German Federal Foreign Office

 Chair:

-Kholood Khair | Political Analyst; Founding Director, Confluence Advisory
+Kholood Khair | Director, Confluence Advisory

 13:30 – 15:00 | Edisonsaal (livestream available)